Policy & System

-If the average global temperature increase is kept below 2°C and a low-carbon society is achieved:
+If the average global temperature increase is kept below 2°C and a low-carbon global society is achieved:

 On the other hand, Konica Minolta believes that accelerating the transition to a low-carbon society should create new business opportunities.
-In the long term, there could be widespread demand for the company's proprietary edge IoT technology in the field of edge computing, which does not require large-capacity servers.
+In the long term, there could be widespread demand for the company's proprietary edge IoT technology in the field of edge computing, which minimizes the use of data centers.
 Since this can significantly reduce energy consumption and greenhouse gas emissions, demand for this technology by society as a whole could increase along with opportunities for Group sales.

 In the medium term, if Konica Minolta can respond to changes in customer demand and preferences, it could also increase sales.
 This might include digital workplaces that support the transition to a full-scale paperless society, on-demand production processes that transform the business model of mass production and disposal to one that restrains wasteful production, connected workplaces that do not rely on paper output and support diverse workstyles, and material processing innovation solutions that curb energy and resource usage.
-It could also involve technology for utilizing recycled plastics and biomaterials to avoid new resource extraction, imaging IoT solutions for non-destructive inspection of greenhouse gas leaks from shale gas and other pipelines, as well as an ecosystem to support the environmental (sustainability) management of companies and technologies using renewable plastic and bio materials to avoid new resource extraction.
+It could also involve technology for imaging IoT solutions for non-destructive inspection of greenhouse gas leaks from shale gas and other pipelines, as well as an ecosystem to support the environmental (sustainability) management of companies and technologies using renewable plastic and bio materials to avoid new resource extraction.

 In the short term, Konica Minolta believes that active promotion of ongoing energy saving activities will reduce costs at its own factories.
 Not only that, it will create new business opportunities through collaboration with suppliers and business partners.